Gone with the Wind (film): Preview, premiere, and initial release

 On September 9, 1939, Selznick, his wife, Irene, investor John "Jock" Whitney, and film editor Hal Kern drove out to Riverside, California to preview the film at the Fox Theatre.
-The film was still a rough cut at this stage, missing completed titles and lacking special optical effects.
+The film was still a rough cut at this stage, missing completed titles and needing special optical effects.
 It ran for four hours and twenty-five minutes; it was later cut to under four hours for its proper release.
 A double bill of Hawaiian Nights and Beau Geste was playing, but after the first feature it was announced that instead of the second bill, the theater would be screening a preview of an unnamed upcoming film; the audience were informed they could leave but would not be readmitted once the film had begun, nor would phone calls be allowed once the theater had been sealed.
-When the title appeared on the screen the audience cheered, and after it had ended the film received a standing ovation.
+When the title appeared on the screen, the audience cheered, and after it had ended, the film received a standing ovation.
 In his biography of Selznick, David Thomson wrote that the audience's response before the film had even started "was the greatest moment of [Selznick's] life, the greatest victory and redemption of all his failings", with Selznick describing the preview cards as "probably the most amazing any picture has ever had".
-When Selznick was asked by the press in early September how he felt about the film, he said: "At noon I think it's divine, at midnight I think it's lousy.
+When Selznick was asked by the press in early September how he felt about the film, he said, "At noon I think it's divine, at midnight I think it's lousy.
 Sometimes I think it's the greatest picture ever made.
-But if it's only a great picture, I'll still be satisfied".
+But if it's only a great picture, I'll still be satisfied."